OptimisticDev/wordfinder/README.md

 App always open in Search Dictionary Tab:
 ```
    In Search Dictionary Tab when we search a word first It will check the word
-   in browser storage bsed on word as well as word's type.
-If the word is not in browser storage, it will call the external
+   in browser storage based on word as well as word's type.
+If the word does not find in browser storage, it will call the external
    API and will append it to the top of the browser storage.

-   When we click the heart icon of the word list card then it will be added to the top of the favourite list browser
+   When we click the heart icon of the word list card then it will be added to the top of the favorite list browser
    storage

 ```